neub/wr-nic/doc/wr-nic.md

 References
 ============

+* G. Daniluk, White Rabbit PTP Core the sub-nanosecond time synchronization over Ethernet, 2012.
+M.Sc thesis describing the development and implementation of the first standalone HDL module handling the sub-nanosecond synchronization over a regular Ethernet - the White Rabbit PTP Core.
+Available at: [GD-mgr]
 * Open Hardware Repository website at [ohwr]
 * White Rabbit NIC project at [wr-nic]
 * Starting kit project at [starting-kit]